EV Battery Degradation Calculator

 Cycle aging is the degradation caused by charging and discharging the battery.
 Every charge cycle causes microscopic structural changes in the electrode materials.
 Deeper cycles (discharging from 100% to near 0%) cause more stress than shallow cycles.
 High charge rates generate heat within the cells, which compounds the damage.
 Cycle aging is proportional to energy throughput — a vehicle driven 20,000 miles per year accumulates cycle aging roughly twice as fast as one driven 10,000 miles per year.

 For most EV owners, calendar aging is the dominant factor in the first five years, particularly if annual mileage is below 12,000 miles.
 High-mileage drivers see a larger contribution from cycle aging.
-The calculator models both mechanisms independently and combines them for the total estimate.
+Fleet data cannot fully separate the two — Geotab observes high-use vehicles at about 81.6% after eight years versus 88% for low-use — so the calculator applies a damped mileage adjustment on top of the charging-class rate rather than modelling the mechanisms independently.
 Owners interested in how degradation affects long-term financial outcomes can explore the total cost of ownership calculator, which factors in battery capacity decline.

 Heat Is the Battery's Worst Enemy